huibinshen/fingerid/README.md

   trees = fgtreeparser.parse_dir(fgtree_folder)
   ```

-Kerenl
+Kernel
 ------

 Two types of kernel functions are provided.
-For the MS/MS data, "PPK" kernel is
+For the MS/MS data, "PPK" kernel is used:
-used:

   ```python
   from fingerid.preprocess.msparser import MSParser